Planning a reunion at Yellowstone National Park? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Reunion organizer tips

 Pick a single home base.
-Yellowstone is huge — most reunion organizers regret splitting the group across multiple lodging areas.
-Canyon Lodge is the most central; Lake Lodge and Grant Village are quieter and on the lake.
+Yellowstone is huge - most reunion organizers regret splitting the group across multiple lodging areas.
+Canyon Lodge is the most central; Lake Lodge and Grant Village are quieter and on the lake; Old Faithful Inn is the most romantic for grandparents but the most crowded.

-Book 12 months out, no later.
-In-park lodging at Yellowstone National Park Lodges is the bottleneck — cabin clusters that fit 6–10 families sell out a full year ahead.
+Book exactly 13 months out at 8 AM Mountain.
+In-park lodging at Yellowstone National Park Lodges (Xanterra) is the bottleneck - cabin clusters that fit 6–10 families sell out within minutes of release.
+Have two family members ready on phones at the same time.
 If you're inside that window, look at gateway towns: West Yellowstone (MT), Gardiner (MT), Cooke City (MT), or Jackson (WY).

 Plan for cold mornings, warm afternoons.
-Even in July, dawn temps can hit 35°F. Add 'layers + a real jacket' to your reunion packing list.
+Even in July, dawn temps can hit 35°F at Lamar or Hayden.
+Add 'layers + a real waterproof jacket' to your reunion packing list - Yellowstone weather changes hourly and rain at 6,000 ft feels arctic.

 Build in a non-driving day.
-After 2-3 days of long loop drives, older relatives will need a slow lodge day with short walks (Mammoth terraces, West Thumb boardwalk).
+After 2-3 days of long loop drives, older relatives will need a slow lodge day with short walks (Mammoth terraces, West Thumb boardwalk, Artist Point).
+Loading and unloading kids into car seats six times a day burns everyone out faster than the actual hiking does.

-Two non-negotiables for kids: a Junior Ranger book on day 1, and one wildlife dawn drive in Lamar Valley.
-The badges and the bison memories outlast the trip.
+Two non-negotiables for kids: a Junior Ranger book on day 1, and one wildlife dawn drive in Lamar or Hayden Valley.
+The badges and the bison memories outlast the trip - and the swearing-in ceremony is a great group-photo moment.

 How Reunly helps you plan it